consultant • analyst • writer

 Martin Purbrick is a consultant, analyst, and writer who spent 32 years working in Asia in corporate risk management, law enforcement, and sports integrity.

-He now writes for journals and news publications, including published work in Asian Affairs, the Jamestown Foundation, the Scotsman, the South China Morning Post, and Ming Pao News.
+He writes for journals and news publications, including published work in Asian Affairs, the Jamestown Foundation, the Scotsman, the South China Morning Post, and Ming Pao News.
 His focus is on organised crime, corruption, law enforcement, and in particular these issues in relation to China and the rest of Asia.

 As Director of Security & Integrity for the Hong Kong Jockey Club, Martin was responsible for integrity management, anti-corruption, anti-money laundering, financial crime investigations, customer due diligence, and security risk management in the most successful horse racing and sports betting operator in the world.